KittyGiraudel/site/_posts/2014-02-17-the-magic-circle-a-css-brain-teaser.md

 preview: true
 ---
 <section>
-Months back at work, I have been asked to code a piece of design for the home page of our site that ended up being quite tricky to come up wite.
-You know I like riddle, right?
+Months back at work, I have been asked to code a piece of design for the home page of our site that ended up being quite tricky.
+You know [I like riddles](http://hugogiraudel.com/2014/02/06/calc-css-riddle/), right?
 Feelink tricksy my precious?
 Want to play a game?
 </section>
 <section id="what">
 ## What we want?! [#](#what)